It's a New Day in Public Health.

-Mobile Home Parks
+Mobile Home & RV Parks

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.

 The inspections focus on the following: 1) proper sewage disposal to minimize the risk of diseases such as hepatitis, salmonella, and shigella; 2), safe drinking water to minimize the risks of diseases such as giardia and cryptosporidium; 3) safe solid waste collection and disposal to minimize rat and roach infestations, as well as reservoirs for mosquitoes and associated diseases such as West Nile Virus, Dengue, St. Louis and Eastern Equine Encephalitis, eliminate vectors that transmit rabies and diseases associated with ticks.
-Also of concern is a safe and disease free swimming pool, where applicable.
+Also of concern, is a safe and disease-free swimming pool, where applicable.

 The County Health Departments receive and investigate environmental health and sanitation complaints about these facilites.

 The Department maintains inspection data for mobile home parks.

 The Florida Statutes, Florida Administrative Code rules, and the Application Form can be downloaded by clicking on the title of the document.
 Most documents are in pdf format.